The 20 Best Brown Syndrome Doctors Near Me in Maryland, US

 Offers Telehealth

 Liana Rosenthal, M.D. is an Assistant Professor in the Department of Neurology at Johns Hopkins University School of Medicine in Baltimore, Maryland.
 Dr. Rosenthal completed medical school at Johns Hopkins with an internship at Johns Hopkins Bayview Medical Center.
 She completed her neurology residency and movement disorder fellowship at The Johns Hopkins Hospital.
 Dr. Rosenthal is rated as an Advanced provider by MediFind in the treatment of Brown Syndrome.
-Her top areas of expertise are Movement Disorders, Parkinson's Disease, Olivopontocerebellar Atrophy, and Spinocerebellar Ataxia.
+She is also highly rated in 27 other conditions, according to our data.
+Her clinical expertise encompasses Movement Disorders, Parkinson's Disease, Olivopontocerebellar Atrophy, and Spinocerebellar Ataxia.
+Dr. Rosenthal is board certified in American Board Of Psychiatry And Neurology.

 Distinguished in Brown Syndrome